Commonly Asked Questions

 Who will do the evaluation?

-At Strong Foundations, all of our evaluations are only completed by a licensed and highly experienced psychologist.
-Dr. Tanya Banda has been providing evaluations for over 10 years.
-She has experience working with individuals as young at as 18 months old, through the young adult age.
-More information can be found about Dr. Banda here.
+At Strong Foundations, all of our evaluations are only completed by licensed and highly experienced psychologists.
+Dr. Tanya Banda and Dr. Lea LaPointe have extensive experience in providing evaluations.
+Dr. Banda has experience working with individuals as young at as 18 months old, through the young adult age.
+Dr. LaPointe focuses on assessments of teens and adults.

 Will the results of the evaluation be shared?